microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 <span id="current-balancing"><a name="current-balancing"> </a></span>

-## Phase Current Balancing
+## __Phase Current Balancing__

 A current balancing scheme has been implemented on the demo firmware accompanying this board.
 The goal is that both phases share the load current equally.
-This scheme is only run if the total load current is above 1.4A (see the macro "IOUT_SRONIL" in the firmware), so the thermal stress is shared equally between the phases when the load is high enough that thermal management is warranted.
+This scheme is only run if the total load current is above 1.4A (see the macro _IOUT_SRONIL_ in the firmware), so the thermal stress is shared equally between the phases when the load is high enough that thermal management is warranted.
-The code is located in the function Drv_PwrCtrl_ILLC_ILPHVoltageLoop(), which is in the file power_controller/drv_pwrctrl_ILLC_SRandControl.c.
-This function is called from the ADCAN0 interrupt, which is located in the file driver/drv_adc.c.
+The code is located in the function _Drv_PwrCtrl_ILLC_ILPHVoltageLoop()_, which is in the file _power_controller/drv_pwrctrl_ILLC_SRandControl.c_.
+This function is called from the ADCAN0 interrupt, which is located in the file _driver/drv_adc.c_.

 <p>
   <center>